Mato Grosso do Sul, Mato Grosso do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and N. It's important that you pick the correct kind.
-The vast majority of adapters on sale are just plug changers and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and N. It's important that you pick the right type.
+The vast majority of adapters currently available are simply plug changers and expect your devices to convert the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one is sufficent for most locations.
+This one should be sufficient for most countries.

 Power bank for devices